UgurCan222/Super-Resolution-Project-Using-Traditional-Regression-and-Imputation-Models/README.md

 Following the column expansion, the focus shifts to expanding the rows of the image.
 Similar to column expansion, new rows are introduced between existing rows.
 For each pixel in the original row, the value of a new pixel is predicted using XGBoost based on the values of neighboring pixels above and below.
 The model is trained on these adjacent pixel values to generate the new row pixels.

-This process is performed for each row until the final row is processed, after which no additional rows are added.
+This step is executed for each row until the final row is processed, after which no additional rows are added.

 ### 4. Result Compilation